ICArmenian-Mycologists/ICArmenian-Mycologists.github.io-v1/_posts/2021-07-03_ICAM_goes_to_armenia.md

 {%
   include figure.html
   image="images/008.jpg"
-  height="100%"
+  caption="Water fights are an all-day affair on Vartavar.
+From Left, Arik Joukhajian, Dr Arsen Gasparyan, Razmik Papikyan, Hasmik Djoulakian, Claudia Victoroff-Bashian, Dr Patricia Kaishian, Razmik Sargsyan.
+Front, Tania Kurbessoian and Sona Galstyan" height="100%"
 %}
-Water fights are an all-day affair on Vartavar.
-From Left, Arik Joukhajian, Dr Arsen Gasparyan, Razmik Papikyan, Hasmik Djoulakian, Claudia Victoroff-Bashian, Dr Patricia Kaishian, Razmik Sargsyan.
-Front, Tania Kurbessoian and Sona Galstyan

 Originally a pre-Christian celebration, Vardavar celebrates the goddess Astghik, goddess of beauty, love, and water.
 Armenians celebrate by splashing each other mercilessly with water throughout the day.
 We bought water guns and had a full-fledged water fight!